erushinj/moon-alarmingly-streamlined-spawngroups/README.md

         <td>
             <ul>
                 <li>Less doable bullshit.</li>
+                <li>Not playtested.
+It's just a "fuck you and your mother" thing.</li>
                 <li>Tougher units are exponentially more likely to spawn.</li>
                 <li>Assaults will only end by killing enough cops.</li>
                 <li>Assault breaks may as well not exist.</li>